Zeex/amx_assembly/README.txt

 memory.inc  - a few handy functions/macros for reading from/writing to
 AMX memory.
 For example: new x = @(y) // Read x from address stored in y.

-phys_memory.inc - physical memory I/O. Allows one to read/write arbitrary
-memory out of AMX sandbox.
+phys_memory.inc - Read and write arbitrary memory out of AMX sandbox, i.e. SA-MP server process memory.
 See phys_memory-test.pwn for examples.

 stack_dump.inc - the DumpStack() function.